-Tesla posted two impressive videos demonstrating its future AutoPilot capabilities showing how the cars can essentially drive themselves without human input.
-Of course, Tesla has not yet released these capabilities to their production vehicles, but Elon has promised we should see a coast-to-coast Autopilot test in 2018.
+Tesla posted two impressive demo videos a while back demonstrating its future autonomous AutoPilot capabilities showing how the cars can essentially drive themselves without human input.
+Of course, Tesla has not yet released these capabilities to their production vehicles, but Elon has promised that autonomous Full Self-Driving capabilities should be ‘feature complete’ by the end of 2019, with consumer access likely in 2020.

 Video: Full Self-Driving Hardware on All Teslas